yegor256/xdsd/_drafts/2014-04-06-cost-of-loc.md

 {% picture http://img.xdsd.org/2014/04/lebowski-they-did-not-receive-the-money.jpg 600 The Big Lebowski (1998) by Joel Coen %}

 It's not about metrics any more.
-It's about producing code that is a good value for your money.
+It's about preventing wasteful man hours and the huge waste of money that comes with them?

 ## Can We Do the Same?